-(2) For students who have fears regarding the service animal.

-- cb..
-Appropriate etiquette regarding service animals to include: - (1) Never pet a service animal while it is working; - (2) Never feed a working service animal; - (3) Do not deliberately startle, tease, or taunt a service animal; - (4) Do not hesitate to ask the handler if he or she would like assistance regarding directions for navigating or the facility. - 2.
-The use of a service animal introduced as part of the school community will require inclusion into the student's Individualized Education Plan (IEP) or the student's Section 504 Accommodation Plan. - 3.
-The district may will require request, but cannot require, that the owner of a service animal introduced as part of the school community and, as included in the student's IEP or Section 504 Accommodation Plan, maintain liability insurance for the service animal in the amount required by the Board of Education.
-The School Business Administrator/Board Secretary will ensure the school district has appropriate insurance in the event a service animal is introduced as part of the school community. - E. Miniature Horses - 1.
-Miniature horses, although not included in the Act under the definition of "service animal," may only be permitted if individually trained to do work or perform tasks for the benefit of the individual with a disability and if they meet the assessment factors outlined in 3. below.
-(28 CFR §35.136(i)) - 2.
+- 1. In the event a service animal will be introduced as part of the school community, the designated administrator will develop a comprehensive implementation plan prior to introduction of the service animal into the school to include: - a.
+Notification to parents of students who may be in contact with the service animal; - b.
+Appropriate accommodations: - (1) For students who are allergic to the service animal; and/or - (2) For students who have fears regarding the service animal. - c..
+Appropriate etiquette regarding service animals to include: - (1) Never pet a service animal while it is working; - (2) Never feed a working service animal; - (3) Do not deliberately startle, tease, or taunt a service animal; - (4) Do not hesitate to ask the handler if they he or she would like assistance regarding directions for navigating or the facility. - 2.
+The use of a service animal introduced as part of the school community will require inclusion into the student's Individualized Education Plan (IEP) or the student's Section 504 Accommodation Plan.

+3. The district may request, but cannot require, the owner of a service animal introduced as part of the school community and, as included in the student's IEP or Section 504 Accommodation Plan, maintain liability insurance for the service animal.
+The School Business Administrator/Board Secretary will ensure the school district has appropriate insurance in the event a service animal is introduced as part of the school community.

+E. Miniature Horses

+- 1. Miniature horses, although not included in the Act under the definition of "service animal," may only be permitted if individually trained to do work or perform tasks for the benefit of the individual with a disability and if they meet the assessment factors outlined in 3. below, in accordance with (28 CFR §35.136(i)). - 2.
 Ponies and full size horses are not considered miniature horses. - 3.
-Assessment factors to determine whether the district can reasonably modify its policies, practices, and procedures to allow for the use of miniature horses on its property, facilities, or vehicles include:
+Assessment factors to determine whether the district can reasonably modify its policies, practices, and procedures to allow for the use of miniature horses on its property, facilities, or vehicles include: - a.

-- a.
 Type, size, and weight of the miniature horse and whether the facility can accommodate those features; - b.
 Whether the handler has sufficient control of the miniature horse; - c.
 Whether the miniature horse is housebroken; and - d.
 Whether the miniature horse's presence compromises legitimate safety requirements necessary for safe operation. - 4.
 All requirements for the use of service animals also apply to the use of miniature horses.